Textadept 12.6 Manual

 View Settings

 Textadept normally does not wrap long lines into view, nor does it show whitespace characters.
 You can toggle line wrapping for the current buffer via Ctrl+\ on Windows and Linux/BSD, ⌘\ on macOS, and M-\ in the terminal version.
-You can toggle whitespace visibility for the current buffer via the “View > Toggle View Whitespace” menu item.
-Visible spaces are represented by dots, and visible tabs are represented by arrows.
-(The terminal version does not have default key bindings for either of these actions.)
+You can toggle whitespace visibility for the current buffer using the “View > Toggle View Whitespace” menu item.
+The editor represents visible spaces as dots and visible tabs as arrows.

 On the left side of each editor view are margins that show line numbers, bookmarks, and fold markers.
 You can toggle the visibility of these margins using the “View > Toggle Margins” menu item.

-The GUI version of Textadept can show small guiding lines based on indentation level, and does so by default.
-You can toggle the visibility of these guides for the current view via the “View > Toggle Show Indent Guides” menu item.
+The GUI version of Textadept shows small guiding lines based on indentation level.
+You can toggle the visibility of these guides for the current view using the “View > Toggle Show Indent Guides” menu item.

-The GUI version of Textadept also allows you to temporarily increase or decrease the font size in the current view.
-The following key bindings apply for this feature:
+The GUI version of Textadept also allows you to temporarily change the current view’s font size:

 Adept Editing